tycakmak1/cpp_lectures/notes/lecture21.md

 class Der : public Base {
 public:
     using Base::Base;   // With this declaration, all constructors of the base class will
-                        // be defined for Der as well.
+                        // be inherited by Der.
 }; // class Der
 ```